 The government will lift requirements to obtain an exit visa permitting departure from Cuba and a letter of invitation from someone in the destination country.

-Instead, starting on January 14, Cubans will simply have to show a passport and, if needed, a visa from the country they are traveling to, Communist Party newspaper Granma said.
+Instead, starting on January 14, Cubans will simply have to show a passport and, if needed, a visa from the country they are travelling to, Communist Party newspaper Granma said.

-The changes are the latest reform under President Raul Castro, who has modestly liberalized Cuba's Soviet-style economy.
+The changes are the latest reform under President Raul Castro, who has modestly liberalised Cuba's Soviet-style economy.
 They are sure to please Cubans who have chafed at the country's travel restrictions.

 The process of obtaining the needed documents is time consuming and expensive, with no guarantee at the end that the government would grant permission to leave.

 The difficulty in travel has helped fuel charges for years that freedoms are limited in Cuba.

 "There have been many expectations for many years about a new travel law.
 It's a big step forward that will save us money and simplify the process," said office worker Rafael Pena as he headed to work in Havana.